Answered By: Theresa Bell (she/her/hers) Last Updated: Nov 04, 2021 Views: 2209

-The APA Style rules currently don't provide specific direction on how to cite Indigenous Elders and Knowledge Keepers beyond treating the information as personal communication.
-In the spirit of reconciliation, Lorisia MacLeod, who is an Indigenous scholar and instruction librarian at NorQuest College Library (Edmonton, Alberta), developed approaches to cite Indigenous Elders and Knowledge Keepers that allow authors to provide both an in-text citation and a reference.
-Ms. MacLeod worked with NorQuest College's Elder in Residence and the staff of the Indigenous Student Center to develop the approaches.
+Lorisia MacLeod, James Smith Cree Nation, is an Indigenous scholar and instruction librarian who developed templates to cite Indigenous Elders and Knowledge Keepers that allow authors to provide both an in-text citation and a reference.
+Ms. MacLeod worked with NorQuest College's Elder in Residence and the staff of the Indigenous Student Center to develop the templates.

-With approval from Asma-na-hi Antoine, Indigenous Education and Student Services Manager at RRU, RRU community members are encouraged to use the following approaches:
+With approval from Asma-na-hi Antoine, Associate Director, Indigenous Engagement, RRU community members are encouraged to use the following approaches:

 Last name, First initial., Nation/Community.
 Treaty Territory if applicable.
 Where they live if applicable.
 Topic/subject of communication if applicable.
 Personal communication.
 Month Day, Year.